For Therapists & Clinicians

 Consent required.
 Always.

-A client must explicitly link their account to your practice and choose what categories of data to share before anything is visible to you.
+A client would explicitly link their account to your practice and choose what categories of data to share before anything becomes visible to you.
 No defaults.
 No opt-outs.

 Encrypted data handling